causify-ai/tutorials/class_project_instructions/Projects/JAX_Project_Description.md

 **Description**

-JAX is a numerical computing library that enables high-performance machine learning research and applications.
-It offers automatic differentiation, optimized linear algebra, and GPU/TPU support, making it ideal for building complex models efficiently.
-Its key features include:
+JAX is a high-performance numerical computing library that enables automatic differentiation and GPU/TPU acceleration.
+It is particularly useful for machine learning and scientific computing due to its composable function transformations.
+JAX allows for easy manipulation of NumPy-like arrays and supports just-in-time compilation for optimized performance.

-- Automatic differentiation for gradients and higher-order derivatives.
+Technologies Used
+JAX

+- Provides automatic differentiation, allowing for easy gradient computation.
-- Just-in-time compilation for optimized performance on CPU and GPU.
+- Supports JIT compilation to speed up code execution on CPUs and GPUs.
-- Vectorized operations for efficient computation across large datasets.
-- Interoperability with NumPy for seamless integration.
+- Offers powerful array operations similar to NumPy, with the ability to run on accelerators.

 ---

-### Project 1: Predicting House Prices (Difficulty: 1 - Easy)
+### Project 1: Predicting Housing Prices
+**Difficulty**: 1 (Easy)

-**Project Objective**
+**Project Objective**:
-The goal of this project is to build a predictive model that estimates house prices based on various features such as location, size, and number of bedrooms.
-The project will focus on optimizing the model’s accuracy.
+Develop a regression model to predict housing prices based on various features such as location, size, and number of bedrooms.
+The goal is to minimize the mean squared error (MSE) of the predictions.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Find datasets on platforms like Kaggle that provide house price data with features like square footage, number of bedrooms, and location information.

-**Tasks**
+- Use the "California Housing Prices" dataset available on Kaggle: [California Housing Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

+**Tasks**:
 - Data Preprocessing:
-  Clean and preprocess the dataset, handling missing values and encoding categorical variables.
+    - Clean and preprocess the dataset, handling missing values and encoding categorical variables.

 - Feature Selection:
-  Analyze and select relevant features that significantly impact house prices using correlation analysis.
+    - Identify important features that correlate with housing prices using correlation matrices or feature importance scores.

-- Model Development:
+- Model Implementation:
-  Implement a linear regression model using JAX to predict house prices based on the selected features.
+    - Build a regression model using JAX to predict housing prices.

-- Model Evaluation:
+- Training and Evaluation:
-  Evaluate the model's performance using metrics like Mean Absolute Error (MAE) and R-squared.
+    - Train the model and evaluate its performance using mean squared error and R-squared metrics.

 - Visualization:
-  Visualize the predicted vs. actual prices using Matplotlib to assess the model's performance.
+    - Visualize the predicted vs. actual prices using Matplotlib.

-**Bonus Ideas (Optional)**
-- Experiment with polynomial regression to capture non-linear relationships.
-- Compare performance with other regression techniques like decision trees or random forests.

 ---

-### Project 2: Image Classification with Convolutional Neural Networks (Difficulty: 2 - Medium)
+### Project 2: Image Classification with Convolutional Neural Networks (CNN)
+**Difficulty**: 2 (Medium)

-**Project Objective**
+**Project Objective**:
-This project aims to classify images from a publicly available dataset into different categories using Convolutional Neural Networks (CNNs) built with JAX.
-The focus will be on optimizing the model architecture and hyperparameters for improved accuracy.
+Create a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset.
+The aim is to achieve the highest accuracy possible while minimizing overfitting.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize datasets from Kaggle or HuggingFace that contain labeled images, such as CIFAR-10 or Fashion MNIST.

-**Tasks**
+- Use the "CIFAR-10" dataset, which is freely available through TensorFlow Datasets: [CIFAR-10](https://www.tensorflow.org/datasets/community_catalog/huggingface/cifar10).

+**Tasks**:
-- Data Loading and Augmentation:
+- Data Loading and Preprocessing:
-  Load the image dataset and apply data augmentation techniques to enhance model generalization.
+    - Load the CIFAR-10 dataset and perform data augmentation for robustness.

-- Model Architecture Design:
+- Model Architecture:
-  Design a CNN architecture using JAX, incorporating layers like convolutional, pooling, and fully connected layers.
+    - Design a CNN architecture using JAX to classify the images into 10 categories.

-- Training the Model:
+- Training with Regularization:
-  Train the CNN using a suitable optimizer from JAX, and implement early stopping based on validation loss.
+    - Implement techniques like dropout and weight decay to prevent overfitting during training.

+- Evaluation:
+    - Evaluate the model's performance using accuracy, confusion matrix, and classification report.

 - Hyperparameter Tuning:
-  Experiment with different learning rates, batch sizes, and dropout rates to optimize model performance.
+    - Experiment with different hyperparameters (learning rate, batch size) to optimize model performance.

-- Model Evaluation:
-  Evaluate the model using accuracy and confusion matrix, and visualize misclassified images.

-**Bonus Ideas (Optional)**
-- Implement transfer learning using pre-trained models like ResNet or VGG.
-- Explore techniques like model ensembling to improve classification accuracy.

 ---

-### Project 3: Time Series Forecasting with LSTM (Difficulty: 3 - Hard)
+### Project 3: Time Series Forecasting with LSTM
+**Difficulty**: 3 (Hard)

-**Project Objective**
+**Project Objective**:
-The objective of this advanced project is to forecast future values in a time series dataset using Long Short-Term Memory (LSTM) networks implemented in JAX.
-The focus will be on handling noisy data and optimizing the model for accurate predictions.
+Build an LSTM model to forecast future values in a time series dataset.
+The objective is to minimize prediction errors and analyze trends over time.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Access time series datasets from platforms like Kaggle that include stock prices, weather data, or energy consumption metrics.

-**Tasks**
+- Use the "Air Quality" dataset available on Kaggle: [Air Quality](https://www.kaggle.com/datasets/uciml/air-quality-data-set).

+**Tasks**:
-- Data Preprocessing:
+- Data Preparation:
-  Clean and preprocess the time series data, including normalization and handling missing values.

-- Sequence Creation:
-  Create input-output sequences suitable for LSTM training, defining appropriate time steps.
+    - Preprocess the dataset by normalizing the features and creating sequences for LSTM input.

-- LSTM Model Development:
+- LSTM Model Implementation:
-  Build an LSTM model using JAX, focusing on optimizing the architecture for the specific time series characteristics.
+    - Construct an LSTM architecture using JAX and define the loss function for training.

 - Model Training:
-  Train the model using a suitable optimizer, implementing techniques like learning rate scheduling and validation splits.
+    - Train the LSTM model on the dataset and implement early stopping to avoid overfitting.

-- Forecasting and Evaluation:
+- Evaluation:
-  Generate forecasts and evaluate the model’s performance using metrics like Mean Squared Error (MSE) and visualizing predictions against actual values.

-**Bonus Ideas (Optional)**
-- Experiment with different types of recurrent layers (e.g., GRU) to compare performance.
-- Implement ensemble forecasting methods to improve robustness in predictions.
+    - Assess model performance using metrics such as RMSE and MAE on a validation set.

+- Forecasting:
+    - Use the trained model to make future predictions and visualize the results against actual values.

+- Bonus Ideas:
+    - Compare the LSTM model's performance with simpler models like ARIMA or Exponential Smoothing to evaluate effectiveness.